Now that you've...

 Overload possesses superhuman strength, endurance, and durability, as well as a variety of heightened sensory abilities as a result of an array of cybernetic sensors.
 He also has a built in transmitter, and transceiver with a satellite link.
 He travels largely by superleaps achieved thanks to his bionic legs.

 His primary power however comes from his 'Kinetic Exchange Harness'.
 Overload can absorb a portion of any attack on his person that consists of kinetic energy/physical force and redirect that force through his specially designed 'hand cannons'.
-The absorbed energy propels that projectiles in this bazooka-life firearms to many times their normal speed, which is already quite formidable.
-The ammunition in the cannons varies, and has included armor piercing bullets, concussion grenades, gas grenades, and a high-explosive, gyro-jet missile.
+The absorbed energy propels the projectiles in these bazooka-life firearms to many times their normal speed, which is already quite formidable.
+The ammunition in the cannons varies, and has included armor piercing bullets, concussion grenades, gas grenades, and high-explosive, gyro-jet missiles.

 In addition to his special abilities and weaponry, Overload is as skilled as a US Marine with ten years active, combat experience (simulated).
 He is proficient in a number of forms of hand-to-hand combat including the Marine Corps Martial Arts program.
 (Yep.
 That's a thing).
 He is also a sharpshooter, and well versed in the use of numerous types of firearms including bazookas, LAWs, and other rocket launchers from various countries.

 Overload started out an anti-hero/enemy, became a probationary member, then a full member of UNITY.

 Pulse (played by AJ - Main)

 When a lightning bolt struck his science exhibition display, many were certain the brilliant young physics student who would become Pulse was a goner.
 Instead, he awoke from a coma one month later with no immediately detectable injuries, or issues of any kind.
 Before long, he manifested his super-powers of speed, and electricity and set out to right wrongs as the pavement pounding Pulse!